huangli/Udacity-Project5/README.md

 ### 4. Pick and Tune an Algorithm

-I tried LogisticRegression, DecisionTreeClassifier and GaussianNB, you may see the log of parameters tuning in file "parameters tuning.log" file.
+I tried LogisticRegression, DecisionTreeClassifier and GaussianNB, you may see the log of parameters tuning in file "parameters tuning.md" file.
 The decision tree have better performance.

 ### 5. Validation Strategy and Performance